 No, I don't know why he needed at least six eggs.

 Meet one of the hens.
 She's cute and tasty looking.
-I'm sure she has a name but I don't know what it is so I'll call her drumstick.

 The daily routine was to feed them (the kids made sure they were VERY fed.
 There was no way they could have possibly eaten all the food the kids were giving them.), check their water supply and refill if necessary, and collect the eggs.